bristlemouth/bm_protocol/README.md

 ### Uploading .elf to Memfault

 After building the project, run `make memfault_upload`.
 Make sure your .env file is set up ahead of time!

+### Uploading memfault coredump over GDB
+If you're in GDB and a crash occurs, this is how you capture a coredump to upload to memfault (make sure you already ran `make memfault_upload`!) :

+In GDB:
+`source ../../../src/third_party/memfault-firmware-sdk/scripts/memfault_gdb.py`

+then

+`memfault login alvaro.prieto@sofarocean.com <your memfault API key goes here> -o sofar-ocean -p bristlemouth`

+finally

+`memfault coredump`

 ## Building/Flashing - CLion